‘Respect For My President’ Woman Cleans Graffiti On Hollywood Walk Of Fame Star Of POTUS, Twitter Explodes

 In 2007, billionaire businessman Trump received the 2,327th Hollywood Walk of Fame star in recognition for his work on The Apprentice.
 But since Trump announced his candidacy in May 2015, it has been targeted repeatedly by individuals protesting against his administration.

-In addition, a few weeks before the November elections last year, a man dressed as a construction worker vandalized Trump’s Hollywood Walk of Fame star using a pick ax and sledgehammer.
-James Lambert Otis had planned to remove the entire star, auction it and give the money to women that alleged they had been sexually assaulted by the would-be president.
+In addition, a few weeks before the November election last year, a man dressed as a construction worker vandalized Trump’s Hollywood Walk of Fame star using a pick ax and sledgehammer.
+James Lambert Otis had planned to remove the entire star, auction it, and give the money to women that alleged they had been sexually assaulted by the would-be president.
 The 53-year-old ended up removing only the brass medallion and smashing it into pieces.

 The LAPD is looking for the man who destroyed Trump's Hollywood Walk of Fame star with a sledgehammer and a pick ax https://t.co/DOUNaEr81d pic.twitter.com/A1S2dQqfSe